Yonafeld/EgisTest/README.md

 ## Pat2
 Part2 uses two third party libraries, jsoup and gson (found in lib folder)<br />
-In order to read in data from a url and stdout it in Json format
+In order to read in data from a url(https://github.com/egis/handbook/blob/master/Tech-Stack.md)<br />
+and stdout it in JSON format the list of technologies by area (Programming Stack, Build Stack, Infrastructure)